 Today I went to visit the Francis Bacon exhibition at the Tate Britain gallery.
 The exhibition is immediately intriguing, as the scale and colours of the paintings jump out at you and invite you inside.
 I love large scale work, and within this exhibition particularly it really made an impact.
 The works were bold, bright, strange, surreal, distinctive, some familiar and others not.
 They flowed well, and even though the rooms were themed, there were no huge significant jumps that caused confusion.
 I walked around every room at first to decide which two paintings to talk about in more detail, which I found difficult as so many of them were inspiring.

-ind it difficult to explain the context behind them.
+Before visiting the exhibition I had limited knowledge about Bacon and his work.
+I would be able to recognise them and his style, however I would find it difficult to explain the context behind them.
 Although it is important to understand the meaning behind his works, my lack of knowledge here did not affect my experience at all.
 In each room there are themed descriptions, with names such as 'Animal', 'Zone', and 'Portrait', and in addition to these, some of his works have a brief explanation.
 However, I found that because of the surreal and bizarre elements to his work, I was happy to interpret and discover meanings myself.
 A review or outside information can often affect your expectations, relying you to continually contrast and compare opinions.
 I prefer to be blissfully ignorant and decide for myself what I think, and adapt the experience to a more personal level.
 Saying this, after I left the exhibition I was curious about elements and I have researched and explored his ideas now that I am familiar with his work.

-in 10 rooms, which each had a title and description of this theme.
+The works were displayed in 10 rooms, which each had a title and description of this theme.
 This allowed you to get a better understanding of those particular works.
 The paintings were grouped together in a comprehensive manner, and they followed a story of his life.
 Most of the works were fairly large in their scale, which allowed them to flow, and I found I could wander in and out of rooms without confusion to what was going on.
 One room shows Bacon's studio and sketchbooks, which gives an inside aspect and personal view to how he worked, giving you a sense of the painter as a person.
 There were rough sketches planning out his larger works that were found as he didn't want anyone to see them.
 I read this was because he said his images were created entirely spontaneously, and it seems he didn't want anyone to know he did actually plan his ideas.
 The amount of information provided is just enough, as it allows you to interpret his ideas for yourself.
 It invites you into the creativity and unusualness of them, and some are so bizarre that probably no one but Bacon actually knows what they convey.
 Unlike museum collections which have true explanations and the history behind the artifacts, the exhibition is a much more free and open minded experience.

 This painting 'Triptych' - August 1972 was in the room titled Memorial.
 This room is dedicated to George Dyer who was Bacon's closest companion and model from the autumn of 1963.
 He committed suicide on 24 October 1971, two days before the opening of Bacon's major exhibition at the Grand Palais in Paris.
 This is one of the works Bacon made in memory on Dyer.
 Here is some information I found about the painting on the Tate website.
 'This work is generally considered one in a series of Black Triptychs which followed the suicide of Bacon’s lover, George Dyer.
 Dyer appears on the left and Bacon is on the right.
 The central group is derived from a photograph of wrestlers by Edward Muybridge, but also suggests a more sexual encounter.
 The seated figures and their coupling are set against black voids and the central flurry has been seen as ‘a life-and-death struggle’.
 The artist’s biographer wrote: ‘What death has not already consumed seeps incontinently out of the figures as their shadows.’'

-elements to them suggesting how dead and lost Bacon was feeling.
+The painting is oil on canvas, the same material used for most of his works.
+The figures are missing pieces and elements to them suggesting how dead and lost Bacon was feeling.
 The colours of the flesh are raw, like meat and open wounds.
 They are dripping onto the ground, washing and wilting away, decaying within the grey morbid tones.
 The three canvases are large, but not the largest in the room, the sizes stay pretty consistent.
 They are not the craziest or most colourful works in the room, but they had a real sense of sadness and emotion to them.
 The flesh colours really stand out amongst the background creamy colours.
 It looks raw, affected, and pained.
 There are circles of colour within that appear to be flowing patterns within the skin, the blood flowing and oozing out onto the ground, dripping away slowly.

 I wouldn't have know that Bacon is portrayed in the image, unless I had read about it, and this adds an extra personal dimension to it.
 He is reflecting on their relationship, still painting his friend who is no longer in the world.
 There is meaning and depth to the work, a huge sense of sadness, lost and guilt.
-The fact that Bacon includes himself in his works illustrates how they are
+The fact that Bacon includes himself in his works illustrates how they are a personal response to the world around him.

 As a textile designer I look at this work in a number of different ways.
 First of all I am interested by the meaning and story behind the image.
 I like how you sense the emotion within the painting even without knowing the proper context.
 Secondly, the intense colours of the raw looking flesh also attracted me, as well as a number of words that came to my mind when viewing the work.
-Swirling, tints and tones, movement, form, dripping, flowing, sadness, dissection, missing parts, rotting, decaying, confusion, masking, hiding and reveal
+Swirling, tints and tones, movement, form, dripping, flowing, sadness, dissection, missing parts, rotting, decaying, confusion, masking, hiding and revealing.

 The intention of this painting could have been to reference George and illustrate how the dead are still included in life, even if their physical body has been taken away.
-It could mean a number of things on a personal level to Bacon, however the fact he was an atheist suggests he believes the living and the dead live as one, like in the image, and there is no such thing as God or a
+It could mean a number of things on a personal level to Bacon, however the fact he was an atheist suggests he believes the living and the dead live as one, like in the image, and there is no such thing as God or an afterlife.

 'Figure Study I' 1945-6 Oil on canvas